Anon8281/UniversalScheduler/README.md

 ## Universal Scheduler

-Is a lib for java minecraft plugins for simplify realisation their Folia support.
+Is a lib for java minecraft plugins to simplify Folia support implementation
 > Just for information: Folia doesn't support any of `Bukkit.getScheduler().*` and `Bukkit.getServer().getScheduler().*`
 > scheduling methods